sukhmeetbawa/shell-theme-42/README.md

  - `cd ./shell-theme-42/`
  - `./install-gdm-theme.sh` For system-wide install\
  - `./install-gdm-theme-local.sh` For local-install\
- Local Install can be used for immutable systems like fedora silverblue For local install you can get rid of rounded corners using just-perfection extension.
+ Local Install can be used for immutable systems like fedora silverblue.\
+ For local install you can get rid of rounded corners using [just-perfection](https://extensions.gnome.org/extension/3843/just-perfection/) extension.

 # Uninstall